Getting Started — Standalone Desktop App

 Feature behaviour matches the VS Code extension one-to-one — same modeler engine, same element templates, same diff view, same deploy flow.
 Explore:

-A few things differ from the VS Code surface — no Extensions view, no Source Control, no Command Palette keybindings for VS Code-specific commands.
+A few things differ from the VS Code surface — no Extensions view and no Command Palette keybindings for VS Code-specific commands.
 The modeler itself behaves identically.